Last Updated on July 29, 2021 by Stellar Sunscreens

 Insulated Cellular shades

 These shades resemble an accordion and will easily fold up or down to help provide shade in your home.
-Insulated cellular shades provide insulation for your windows due to its honeycomb design that creates small air pockets that reduce the amount of heat to pass through.
+Insulated cellular shades provide insulation for your windows, due to their honeycomb design that creates small air pockets that reduce the amount of heat to pass through.

-Using cellular shades on tracks is the most effective way to make sure you get the maximum efficiency.
+Using cellular shades on tracks is the most effective way to make sure you get maximum efficiency.
 You are also able to have some control due to being able to adjust these shades to cover any portion of the window at a time.
 Over time, they have also made their way to the list of the top options for indoor window treatments, especially if you prefer to achieve a sleek and minimal look.

 Curtains and Blinds

 Curtains are made of fabrics and sometimes lined with plastic to help reduce heat gain.
-Curtains ability to block out the sun’s heat does depend on color and type of fabric used.
+Curtains’ ability to block out the sun’s heat depends on color and type of fabric used.
 They are the usual go-to treatment for those who do not like to try too daring window treatments, but at the same time, still remain to be a classic, yet elegant home décor.

 To get the most out of curtains they will need to be installed very close to the window and reach at least to the window sill.
 Adding a cornice to the top of the window will help get the most out of your curtains.
 In order to get the maximum reduction in heat gain, the curtains must be closed with little to no sunlight getting through.

 Blinds are vertical or horizontal slats usually made of wood or plastic.
-These do provide some assistance at decreasing heat gain and provide some added control over visibility and glare due to being able to adjust the angle of the blinds.
+These do decrease heat gain and provide some added control over visibility and glare due to being able to adjust the angle of the blinds.

 Window films do help reduce heat gain and can be great in summer months.
 However, during the winter months it will continue to block the sun’s rays that would otherwise help in heating your home.